star-cats/blinky-dome/README.md

 ## IntelliJ Setup
 Project is built with Gradle, so IntelliJ should automagically configure and Just Work(TM).

+Note: use latest version of IntelliJ.
+2016.1 was a bit glitchy with this newer version of Gradle, try at least 2017.1

-- Checkout with Git submodule initialization as described above
+- Checkout repo with Git submodule initialization as described above
 - File > New > Project From Existing Sources
 - Select blinky-dome directory
 - Hit "Import project from existing model" > "Gradle"
 - Defaults should be fine
-- Hit "Finish"
+- Hit "Finish".
+- Let Gradle init scripts load everything, index, do initial linking build, etc.
+- Create run configuration from Gradle scripts:
+  - View > Tool Windows > Gradle
-- Navigate to src > blinkydome > com.github.starcats.blinkydome.AppGui
+  - Open up blinky-dome > Tasks > application
-- Right click on AppGui class and hit 'Run AppGui.main()'
+  - Right click on "run"
-- If all worked, you should see the Processing window with the P3LX GUI
+  - Hit "Run 'blinky-dome [run]'"
+  - P3LX window should appear
+  - You now have an IntelliJ run configuration.
+You can hit the green Run triangle or green Debug bug to start it up.